Co-op Bank scandal – Reputation´s Case Study

-The last few years have been very difficult for the Co-operative Bank, narrowly avoiding bankruptcy in late 2013 while at the same time also being hit by a scandal surrounding its former CEO Paul Flowers, causing significant damage to company reputation.
+The last few years have been very difficult for the Co-operative Bank scandals.
+Narrowly avoiding bankruptcy in late 2013 while at the same time also being hit by a scandal surrounding its former CEO Paul Flowers, causing significant damage to company reputation.

 In mid-February 2017 the bank announced it was putting itself up for sale so we wanted to take a closer look at how these incidents impacted on Co-op Bank’s longer-term reputation.